CrashLandingHQMPack/Crash-Landing-HQM-Pack/README.md

 • 2 new lone buildings (WIP).
 May add more later
 • New quest and salvage system
 • Updated Enviromine
-• Added Mob Spawn Controls 2 to remove bats, because there have been a lot of complaints over them.
-This mod also gives control over what mobs spawn and their spawn rate.
-I may do more with this latter on
 • Fixed mob spawn rate
 • Adjusted Big Reactors recipes
 • Fixed Wither Skeletons not dropping necrotic bones